danhutsuliak/camera-recorder/README.md

 2. Grant camera access: When prompted, allow the app to access your device's camera.

-3. Recording a Video: On the web app's interface, you will see a "Record" button.
+3. Recording a Video: On the web app's interface, you will see a "Start Recording" button.
 Click it to start recording your video.
 A timer will indicate the duration of your recording.

 4. Previewing and Reviewing: After finishing the recording, the app will automatically switch to a preview mode.
 Here, you can review the recorded video and decide whether to save or re-record it.

 5. Re-recording: If you're not satisfied with the recorded video, click the "Re-record" button to discard the current video and start a new recording.
 Repeat the recording process until you're satisfied with the result.

-6. Saving and Sharing: When you're happy with a recorded video, click the "Save" button to download it to your device.
-You can then share the video using your preferred methods.

 ## Support